anderson-aristotle/js-reference-types/README.md

 -   create a list of normalized words from a paragraph of text.

--   count words in a string.

--   get the unique words from a string.

--   count the unique words.

 -   find the word frequencies (how many times does each unique word appear in the string).

-We won't get to methods in detail until later, but there are three on String we'll need to create a list of normalized words:  `split`, which breaks a String into an Array;  `replace`, which makes substitutions; and `toUpperCase`, which does the obvious.
-We'll annotate our code as we go so feel free to raise questions if you're not sure what a particular function's purpose is.

-We'll also need two [Regular expressions](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Regular_Expressions):

-One or more whitespace characters: `/\s+/`

-One or more non-word characters: `/\W+/`

 ## Lab